-Management expects the challenging conditions in the U.S. economy to continue, at a minimum, for the balance of 2008 and into 2009.
-Recessionary effects may further dampen the shorter-term economic outlook in the U.S.
+Management expects the challenging conditions in the U.S. economy, and worldwide, to continue for the balance of 2008 and well into 2009.

-Management continues to be focused on analyzing the performance and behavior of its portfolio, assessing its credit adjudication processes and market trends, so as to adjust, where possible, for changing economic conditions.
+We continue to be focused on analyzing the performance and behavior of our portfolio, assessing credit adjudication processes and market trends, so as to adjust, where possible, for changing conditions.
 These adjustments can include a tightening of credit standards, which in turn could affect the level of new lease originations.

-Management is also focused on positioning its U.S. based business for opportunities that it believes may present themselves as market conditions ultimately improve.
+Management is also focused on positioning its U.S. based business for opportunities that it believes may present themselves as market conditions continue to change.